SmarterApp/RDW_DataWarehouse/data_gen/README.md

 ##Unit Tests

 Within the project is a suite of unit tests that cover a large percentage of the codebase.
-We are using `nose` for the unit tests and [`nose-mongoengine`](https://github.com/mbanton/nose-mongoengine) to mock a MongoDB for unit testing purposes.
+We are using `nose` for the unit tests.
 To run the unit tests, start from the root of the project and call:

-    nosetests --mongoengine --mongoengine-clear-after-module unit_tests/*
+    nosetests unit_tests/*

 As you develop new functionality, make sure to write accompanying unit tests so as maintain good code coverage and the confidence that comes with it.